TruncatedDinoSour/armour/doc/pDB-1.md

     -   process is repeated `aes_crypto_passes` passes, for multiple encryption which should increase the security more
     -   will always return bytes
 -   ( custom ) secure encryption
+    -   appends `hash_salt_len` random bytes to the output, to add more entropy
     -   fernet ( symmetric encryption ) + pbkdf2 with ur password and salt + hmac, which is a secure way of encrypting data
     -   process is repeated `sec_crypto_passes` passes, for multiple encryption which should increase the security more
-    -   prepends `hash_salt_len * 2` random bytes to the final output, to add more entropy
-    -   zstd compression, to reduce the size, add more data validation and add more entropy
+    -   zstd `zstd_comp_lvl` lvl compression, for more entropy and entropy
-    -   appends `hash_salt_len` random bytes to the output, to add more entropy
-    -   fernet ( symmetric encryption ) + pbkdf2 with ur password and salt + hmac, final encryption step ensuring peak security
+    -   base85 encoding, the highest entropy usable text encoding in our case
-    -   will always return base64 encoded bytes ( because fernet )
+    -   will always return base84 encoded text as bytes

-## hashing

--   secure hashing
-    -   uses ur selected algorithm as the base
-    -   generates a random `hash_salt_len` byte salt, for more entropy and uniqueness of a hash
-    -   pbkdf2 + hmac using the generated salt as the generated salt and the password of the database as the password
-    -   prepends the salt to the final hash, so we know what salt to use when comparing hashes

 ## entries